5 Hints for Faster Turn Times

-The appraisal profession is always evolving.
-Commonly, it seems, appraisers are asked to present extra information or have steps added to their process.
-All of this is to ensure the end user receives the best information possible.
-To stay current with the always changing requirements, JTH Appraisals is continuously researching new tools and improving processes in order to increase efficiency so we can do more work for our customers.
-Since JTH Appraisals knows that time is important to everyone, we've listed some things you can do to hasten the process on any appraisals ordered from JTH Appraisals.
+Appraising is an always changing profession.
+Commonly, it seems, appraisers are asked to present additional information or have steps added to their research.
+All of this is to ensure their client is presented with the best data available.
+To keep up with the always changing requirements, JTH Appraisals is continuously testing additional tools and tweaking processes in order to increase efficiency so we can do more work for more efficiently.
+Since JTH Appraisals knows that time is important to everyone, here are a few tips you can do to trim turn times on any appraisals you order with JTH Appraisals.

-- By ordering online, you get automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+- By ordering online, you automatically receive e-mail notifications that the assignment was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-We don't have to retype information from a fax, and nor will you wonder whether we received the request.
+No longer do we have to retype information from a fax, and you don't have to wonder whether we received the order.

-- Complete and accurate subject property information is essential.
+- Verify that the subject property information is accurate and complete.

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to include with the assignment.
-We even welcome lists of recent sales in the area — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
+Even a list of recent sales from the area is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, you're always free to call us at
+Feel free to call us at if you have any questions about your property or an assignment we're working on for you.

-- Be sure to tell us about the property's unique characteristics.
+- Be sure to let us know about the unique features of this property.

-- It's relatively easy to appraise a cookie-cutter home.
-Most of an appraiser's time is spent analyzing how differing features contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-While these are things that we would find out on our own, knowing them as early as possible is likely to make your report arrive more quickly.
+- Cookie-cutter houses are relatively easy to appraise.
+What takes time is analyzing how unique characteristics add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'll find out on our own anyway, and knowing them as soon as possible is likely to make your report arrive sooner.

-- Does the homeowner know what to expect?
+- Let the homeowner know what to expect.

-- One of the most inefficient parts of the appraisal process is confirming an appointment with the homeowner.
-Many current homeowners are understandably uneasy with the fact a stranger wants to come in their house, look around, and make copious notes.
-Under the belief that it will increase the value, some homeowners feel they ought to make the place spotless before the appraiser comes by.
-So they delay the inspection until the house is cleaned.
+- One of the most time consuming tasks of the appraisal process is confirming an appointment with the occupants of the home.
+We understand that a homeowner may be apprehensive with an unknown person inspecting every square foot of their home, taking photos, and making copious notes.
+With the belief that it will increase the value, some homeowners feel they should make the place spotless before the appraiser comes by.
+So they choose to not schedule the inspection until they can get around to cleaning.

-Hearing it directly from you -- the person they are working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can go a long way toward trimming the time it takes to inspect a home.
-Our website has numerous pages of useful information about the appraisal process for homeowners.
-Please feel free to share it with your clients.
-Tell them to call us if they want to meet the staff and learn more about our services.
-Remind them it's in their interest to set the appointment without delay!
+Hearing it directly from you -- a person they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the appraisal inspection time.
+Our website has many pages of relevant information about the appraisal process for homeowners.
+Please feel free to share it with your customers.
+They can even call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment soon!

-- Use our website to verify your report's status.
+- Why not our website as a resource to follow your report's status?

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
-As each important milestone in an assignment is completed, that information is available to you online.
-It's never been easier to keep track of your report's status.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As we complete each important milestone in an assignment, that information can be viewed instantly online.
+There's no faster or easier way to keep track of the status of your report.